Abandoned Toddler Case, Family Of One Of The Accused Killer’s Speaks Out

 The abandoned toddler that was discovered dead beside the Good Shepherd Anglican Church in Edmonton, Alberta, Canada last week has been identified as Anthony Raine.
 One of the two that have been arrested for murdering the toddler had family that saw him just hours before he was likely left at the church and they have spoken to the media.

-The father of the toddler, Joey Stanley Crier, aged 26, and his girlfriend, Tasha-Lee Mack, aged 25, were both arrested and charged with second degree murder.
+The father of the toddler, Joey Stanley Crier, aged 26, and his girlfriend, Tasha-Lee Mack, aged 25, were both arrested and charged with second-degree murder.
 They also have charges of criminal negligence causing death and failing to provide the necessities of life.
 Other charges include assault and assault causing bodily harm.
 The two will appear in court later this month.

 Crier and Mack, before being arrested for the death of the abandoned toddler, had spent the night and part of the day at Mack’s mother’s house, where her mother lives with Terry (full name not disclosed upon request).
 Terry said that he acted as a father figure to Mack.
 According to Global News, Terry says his gut dropped as soon as he heard the news.
 He fears for the safety of the family since Mack’s full name has been released to the media, so he has not revealed his last name or her mother’s name.

-Terry said this,
+Terry said this.

 Terry said that although Crier and Mack and the child were staying under his roof, they had not actually seen the toddler at any time.
 When they came in the toddler was bundled up and in the stroller.
 Crier and Mack took him downstairs to put him to bed because he had been up late the night before and they took turns checking on him.
 When they left the next morning, he was already bundled up again.
 Because of this, they don’t know if the toddler was alive at any point when he was staying in the house or when he left.